BNB2006/Hotel/README.md

 # BookMyNest

 BookMyNest is a hotel booking platform that allows users to search, view, and book hotels, while enabling hotel vendors to manage their listings and bookings.
-This project is under active development.
+Project provide vendors dashboard and User dashboard pages to manage there information.

 ---